Blog

 It is important to note that the current standards only apply to emissions associated with onsite fuel combustion, such as natural gas and fuel oil.
 Emissions associated with electricity consumption are not covered under these regulations, meaning that reductions in electricity usage do not assist buildings in meeting their respective targets.

 MDE intends to reestablish site EUI standards in 2027 based on 2025 baseline energy data submitted via the benchmarking process.
 There will be only 3 years between the release of those targets and the first interim compliance year in 2030.
-Even though these standards are not yet complete, buildings should continue to implement energy efficiency measures to reduce site energy use of buildings, inclusive of fossil fuel and electricity savings measures.
+Even though these standards are not yet complete, buildings should continue to implement energy efficiency measures to reduce site energy use of buildings, including fossil fuel and electricity savings measures.

 Covered buildings’ reported emissions data will be evaluated each year for compliance with the net direct emission standards.
 The owner is subject to an “alternative compliance fee” for every excess metric ton of emissions for compliance if a building exceeds its limit.
 The compliance fee will be $230 per metric ton of excess CO2e in 2020 dollars, adjusted for inflation for 2030, and it will increase by $4 per metric ton each following year.